 Continue to follow the path around the golden pavilion and up a few steps you will see the ‘Shirohebi no Tsuka’ pagoda on an island in the Anmintaku Pond.
 Its name means the mound of the white snake.
 I’d heard a few stories about this pagoda but I believe it is there because the legendary white snake was a protective talisman of a family who previously owned the land.

 The lovely Toryumon or dragon waterfall does have a story behind it though.
 It’s based on a legend that any fish that can swim up a waterfall will turn into a dragon, a proverb that I take to mean something along the lines that the greatest effort will bring the greatest rewards.

-As you continue through the gardens you come to the original tea hut which was added during the Edo period designed by tea master Kanamori Sowa (1584-1657) but the current hut dates to 1874 when it was rebuilt.
+As you continue through the gardens you come to the original tea hut which was added during the Edo period and designed by tea master Kanamori Sowa (1584-1657) but the current hut dates to 1874 when it was rebuilt.

 You then come to the Fudo Hall.
 This building houses a statue of Fudo Myoo (Acala in Sanscrit) who was one of the 5 wisdom kings and protectors of Buddhism.
 His statue at Kinkaku-ji is said to have been carved by Kobo Daishi.

 After the hall as you continue on towards the exit.
-There is a souvenir shop and public tearooms with lovely outdoor tables and red umbrellas where you could have a matcha tea and sweet for Y500.
+There is a souvenir shop and public tearooms with lovely outdoor tables and red umbrellas where you could have matcha tea and sweets for Y500.

 Golden Pavilion Temple Visitor Information

 Getting to Kinkaku-ji temple

-The north of Kyoto isn’t a particularly convenient location to get to unfortunately with most accommodation based either centrally or near the station.
+The north of Kyoto isn’t a particularly convenient location to get to unfortunately with most accommodations based either centrally or near the station.
 It’s not difficult though, just a little more time-consuming than you would probably expect for the distance, it’s only 9 km from the station.